 Critical Number and Counter Critical Number

-Focusing on a Critical Number and Counter Critical Number for the 13-Week Sprint is essential to developing focus and alignment within the organization.
+Focusing on a Critical Number and Counter Critical Number during the 13-Week Sprint is crucial for developing focus and alignment within the organization.

-making it a more encompassing system.
-If you want to start your transition to an agile growth company as a certified Gravitas Agile Growth coach, please contact me.
+If you are interested in transitioning to an agile growth company with the help of a certified Gravitas Agile Growth coach, please feel free to reach out to me.